6 Books Guaranteed to Make You Laugh Out Loud, According to Comedians

 “This book came out several years ago, but I still have it by my bedside.
 It’s written in the voice of a fake motivational speaker, and if you flip to any page, you’ll immediately see the absurdity.
 Here’s an example: ‘In America, “qualification” is simply an attitude.
 I’ve adopted it.
 So, yes.
 I am qualified.’”

-— Suggested by Mike Birbiglia, a stand-up comedian who is currently on tour.
+— Suggested by Mike Birbiglia, a stand-up comedian.

-6. I Killed, by by Ritch Shydner and Mark Schiff
+6. I Killed, by Ritch Shydner and Mark Schiff

 It's a compilation of some great standup stories about comics’ mishaps, losses and victories while out on the road working.
 I can absolutely relate to it and for every story in the book, I am sure every comedian has at least a dozen themselves.

-— Suggested by Steve Byrne, a stand-up comedian and the star of Sullivan & Son, on TBS.
+— Suggested by Steve Byrne, a stand-up comedian and actor, best known for creating Sullivan & Son.

 — Reporting by Andra Chantim